Smart Grids Data Analysis: A Systematic Mapping Study: Conclusion

-Due to the broadness of the area, and the limitations of the SMS process, we can consider the provided view as a large sample from all the existing articles.
-For each sub-domain, we highlighted the most used technique, research approaches, and methodologies.
-Such an overview can be useful for other researchers performing research in one of the surveyed areas.
+Due to the broadness of the area, and the SMS process limitations, we can consider the provided view as a large sample from all existing articles.
+For each sub-domain, we highlighted the most used techniques, research approaches, and methodologies.
+The overview can be useful to other researchers performing research in one of the surveyed areas, and for practitioners looking for the applied techniques and methods in the context of SG data analysis studies.